MakeOpinionGmbH/cpx-research-SDK-ReactNative/cpx_research_sdk_react_native/Readme.md

   accentColor="#ff9800"  // the accent color for the browser/webview icons an progress bars appId="1"
   userId="2"
-  isHidden={isCpxLayerHidden}  // in case you want to hide the widget completely, simplye pass a boolean (for example a state variable). cornerWidget={{
+  add_info="&param1=info1&param2=info2" // optional: if you want to specify additional params isHidden={isCpxLayerHidden}  // in case you want to hide the widget completely, simplye pass a boolean (for example a state variable). cornerWidget={{
     backgroundColor: "#ff9800",